nsbasic/voltbuilder-user/README.md

 **How do I use it?**

 VoltBuilder works by uploading a single folder with everything in it.
-The folder contents are the same as for PhoneGap, with two additional items:
+The folder contents are the same as Cordova, with two additional items:
 ```
 Project Root
 ├-- config.xml